Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Action

-Set%A1.as the name of a subroutine.
-At the start of the subroutine generate code to assign the argument (if any) to the parameter and, if necessary, preserve the exit label and the return address in order that they may be available to theRETURN FROMandEXIT FROMstatements.
+as the name of a subroutine.
+At the start of the subroutine generate code to assign the argument (if any) to the parameter and, if necessary, preserve the exit label and the return address in order that they may be available to theRETURN FROM

 Notes